Matthias Corvinus: Childhood (1443–1457)

 Matthias was born in Kolozsvár (now Cluj-Napoca in Romania) on 23 February 1443.
 He was the second son of John Hunyadi and his wife, Elizabeth Szilágyi.
 Matthias' education was managed by his mother due to his father's absence.
-Many of the most learned men of Central Europeincluding Gregory of Sanok and John Vitézfrequented John Hunyadi's court when Matthias was a child.
+Many of the most learned men of Central Europe, including Gregory of Sanok and John Vitéz, frequented John Hunyadi's court when Matthias was a child.
 Gregory of Sanok, a former tutor of King Vladislaus III of Poland, was Matthias's only teacher whose name is known.
 Under these scholars' influences, Matthias became an enthusiastic supporter of Renaissance humanism.

 As a child, Matthias learnt many languages and read classical literature, especially military treatises.
 According to Antonio Bonfini, Matthias "was versed in all the tongues of Europe", with the exceptions of Turkish and Greek.
 Although this was an exaggeration, it is without doubt that Matthias spoke Hungarian, Latin, Italian, Polish, Czech, and German.
 Bonfini also wrote that he needed an interpreter to speak with a POW during his Moldavian campaign.
 On the other hand, the late 16th-century Polish historian Krzystoff Warszewiecki wrote that Matthias had been able to understand the Romanian language of the envoys of Stephen the Great, Prince of Moldavia.

 According to a treaty between John Hunyadi and Đurađ Branković, Despot of Serbia, Matthias and the Despot's granddaughter Elizabeth of Celje were engaged on 7 August 1451.
 Elizabeth was the daughter of Ulrich II, Count of Celje, who was related to King Ladislaus the Posthumous and an opponent of Matthias's father.
 Because of new conflicts between Hunyadi and Ulrich of Celje, the marriage of their children only took place in 1455.
 Elizabeth settled in the Hunyadis' estates but Matthias was soon sent to the royal court, implying that their marriage was a hidden exchange of hostages between their families.
 Elizabeth died before the end of 1455.